Q: What is MHR and how does Myzone measure it?

 - Altitude: Acute exposure to high altitudes may cause a temporary decrease in our MHR.
 We will also have a higher heart rate during submaximal exercise at a high altitude.
 With continued exposure to high altitude, our MHR should increase and our heart rate during submaximal exercise should decrease compared to when we were first exposed to high altitude.

 - Mode of exercise: The MHR we can achieve during different exercise modalities does vary to some extent.
 For example, exercisers tend to achieve a higher MHR when running compared to cycling due to more muscle mass utilized in running.
-Exercises like swimming and upper-body Kranking may also elicit a lower MHR due to the smaller muscle mass of the upper body.
+Exercises like upper-body Kranking may also elicit a lower MHR due to the smaller muscle mass of the upper body.
 We recommend that you set your MHR value to be appropriate for the modality of exercise you perform most often.

 - Medications: Some medications will limit the MHR you can and should achieve during exercise.
 An example is beta-blockers, which decrease your MHR lower than the age-predicted maximum used by Myzone.
 Be sure to ask your doctor if any of your medications will impact your MHR.